adam-abed-abud/adam-abed-abud.github.io/_pages/software_engineering_craft.md

 permalink: /software-engineering/
 ---

-Engineering craft is about teams sharing habits, standards, and references so quality stays high as we move fast in solving problems.
-This page collects resources to help us level-up and improve in our software craft.
+I really care about software engineering and often think about how I can improve both myself and the organizations I work with in this craft.
+In the end, engineering craft is about teams sharing habits, standards, and references so quality stays high while we move fast to solve problems.
+This page collects resources that I’ve found helpful to level up and improve in our software craft.
+However, the best teacher is always learning and practicing.

 - **Core Guides**